Liability Insurance for Home Based Bakers

 Bakers insurance protects bakers from third-party claims that might arise from their business operations.
 Covered claims may include slip-and-fall accidents, illnesses caused by baked products, or equipment loss.

-Baker insurance from the Food Liability Insurance Program (FLIP), provides coverage for business personal property/inland marine, general liability, product liability, and identity recovery coverage.
+Baker insurance from the Food Liability Insurance Program (FLIP), provides coverage for business personal property/inland marine, general liability, and product liability.

 FLIP baker insurance costs $299.
 However, there are additional coverage options that you can add for an additional premium to your customize your policy.
 For example, as a baker, you may wish to increase your business personal property coverage amounts or add a trailer endorsement if you sell from a mobile trailer.